sabinio/adls2.folder.access.tools/README.md

 If folders do not exist then they are created.
 All folders must be created by the executing user/sp and not via any other process - see [Data lake Permisions Required to Execute](#Data-lake-Permisions-Required-to-Execute)

+## How Can I Check Changes to ACl First?

+The

 ## Data lake Permisions Required to Execute
 This can be executed by a user or service principal (sp) via Azure DevOps Pipeline.